kepplin/odin-library/README.md

 ![demofullbookshelf2](https://user-images.githubusercontent.com/107027281/211184541-e73f8589-592a-40c1-85f5-70ee405242c4.png)
 Full bookshelf

+## About

+This was a project created for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-library).
+The aim of this project was to utilise object constructors.
+It is a two part project where the first part is to create a library website where the user can add 'books', and the second part is to save these books using local or cloud storage through technologies such as localStorage or firebase.

 ## Instructions

 - Press the add book button to open up a form.
 Fill in the form and press submit to add a book to the bookshelf.
 If you check the 'read book?' checkbox in the form, the book's border color will be green, otherwise it will be red.